 Bachelor of Politics and International

-Relations/Bachelor of Business Administration
+Relations/Bachelor of Science in Psychology

-(146JA.2)
+(148JA.2)

 Please note these are the 2017 details for this course

 Domestic students

 Selection rank

 Delivery mode On campus

 Location

 Duration 4.0 years

 Faculty Faculty of Business, Government & Law

-Discipline Canberra Business School Canberra School of Politics, Economics and Society
+Discipline Canberra School of Politics, Economics and Society Discipline of Psychology

 UAC code

 English language requirements An IELTS Academic score of 6.0 overall, with no band score below 6.0 (or equivalent).

 View IELTS equivalences

 View IELTS equivalences

 International students

 Academic entry To study at UC, you'll need to meet our academic entry requirements and any admission requirements specific to your course.
 Please read your course admission requirements below.
 To find out whether you meet UC's academic entry requirements, visit our academic entry requirements page.

 View UC's academic entry requirements

 Delivery mode On campus

 Location

 Duration 4.0 years

 Faculty Faculty of Business, Government & Law

-Discipline Canberra Business School Canberra School of Politics, Economics and Society
+Discipline Canberra School of Politics, Economics and Society Discipline of Psychology

-CRICOS code 071078A
+CRICOS code 071080G

 English language requirements An IELTS Academic score of 6.0 overall, with no band score below 6.0 (or equivalent).
 View IELTS equivalences

 About this course

-This course provides students with an in-depth understanding of the exciting disciplines of politics and international relations and business administration.
+This course provides students with an in-depth understanding of the exciting disciplines of politics and international relations.
 Students will learn about the workings of political institutions in countries around the world and explore the complex field of relations between nations.
-Topics in governance, public policy, public administration, national security, border control and business administration ensure that students receive a broad and current education in the range of issues which are covered under the label of politics and international relations and business administration.
-In addition to acquiring specialist knowledge and competencies in Politics and International Relations and Business Administration, students will graduate with a range of generic skills such as critical thinking, enhanced communication abilities, problem solving and strong capacities to work with others.
-They will also develop ethically based and socially responsible attitudes and behaviours
+Topics in governance, public policy, public administration, national security and border control ensure that students receive a broad and current education in the range of issues which are covered under the label of politics and international relations.
+In addition to acquiring specialist knowledge and competencies in Politics and International Relations and Psychology, students will graduate with a range of generic skills such as critical thinking, enhanced communication abilities, problem solving and strong capacities to work with others.
+They will also develop ethically based and socially responsible attitudes and behaviours.
+This double degree course is designed for students who intend to follow career paths in Politics and International Relations, Governance and Policy and Psychology.
+Students complete the Bachelor of Politics and International Relations and Bachelor of Science in Psychology concurrently.

 Professional accreditation

-Refer to individual courses.
+Accredited by the Australian Psychological Accreditation Council (APAC) and approved by the Australian Psychological Society (APS).

 Admission requirements

-Normal UC requirements for admission to an undergraduate course.
+Normal UC admission requirements to an undergraduate course.

 Additional admission requirements

 Refer to individual courses.